CI integration allows you to trigger a

 Optionally, select the option to test the connection to the CI configuration server.

 If the new configuration is for the CloudBees CI operations center:

 Expand the list to discover all individual CloudBees CI controllers.

 Navigating into the list, select Copy for the controller you wish to move into the CI configurations list.

 A New CI configuration dialog displays for that controller.
-Since Reuse the same credentials from the Operation Center CI Configuration is checked, the configuration pre-populates with sign-in credentials.
-Select OK to save.
+Since Reuse the same credentials from the Operation Center CI Configuration is selected, the configuration pre-populates with sign-in credentials.

 CI Job tasks in CloudBees CD/RO pipelines.